Controlling what devices connect to your network is crucial, whether those devices are local or remote, stationary

 At last month's Mobile Wireless Summit, we asked Gartner Distinguished Analyst John Girard for his advice on discovering mobile devices -- especially PDAs and smartphones that access and carry business data without corporate approval.

 As a first step, Girard recommended scanning all desktop and mobile computers to detect unauthorized synchronization software and past sync activity.
+"If you are running SMS or LANDesk or something similar, you can easily take this kind of desktop inventory," he said.

 But don't stop there.
 Some users may be forwarding corporate email to their own mobile devices.
 "With personal BlackBerrys and Windows Mobile smartphones, I can easily set up email to an outside ISP," Girard said.
 "Unless my company has a methodology to detect this, how would my company even know?"